digitalrebar/doc/development/api/status.rst

 Status APIs are used to provide lists of objects in optimized formats.
-They do not have a release contract and should not be used for external APIs that are not tightly integrated to the code base
+They do not have a release contract and should not be used for external APIs that are not tightly integrated to the code base.

 The general pattern for the Status API calls is: